Home

 Safety Glasses

-Don't risk your vision because you think you do not look cool while wearing safety glasses.
-Safety Glasses USA has some really nice styles.
+Don’t risk your vision because you think you do not look cool while wearing safety glasses.
+Many places sell some really nice styles that look more like sunglasses.
 No one will ever realize that they are not regular sunglasses.

 Yamabond or other sealer, not silicone!